Mohammad-Musa/app-theme/development-strategy.md

 ### HTML

 - Add a logo and nav inside the header tag.
+  - `header branch`

+### CSS
+- Add style to the header tag.
+  - `header-styling branch`

+### Github
+- Create two issues, issue #7 to add the header and issue #31 to style it.

+## 3. Introduction

+__As a site visitor I want to read a brief introduction about this websit__.

+### Branches:

+1. This user story was developed on branches called `showcase`& `showcase-styling`.
+2. They were merged to `master` when the feature was finished.

+### HTML

+- Add brief text to introduce this page inside a showcase tag.
+  - `showcase branch`.

 ### CSS
 - Add style to the header tag.

 ### Github
 - Create two issues, issue #7 to add the header and issue #31 to style it.